Bedminster, Bristol: History

 In 1644, during the English Civil War, Bedminster was sacked by Prince Rupert.
 When John Wesley preached there in the 1760s, it was a sprawling, decayed market town, with orchards next to brickworks, ropewalks and the beginnings of a mining industry.

 Open cast coal mining had been done on a small scale since the 1670s, but in 1748 the first shafts were sunk by Sir Jarrit Smyth at South Liberty Lane.
 By the end of the century there were eighteen coal-pits operating in the Bedminster and Ashton Vale coalfield.
-On the 10 September 1886, Bedminster's Dean Lane Colliery was the site of an explosion caused by firedamp, probably ignited by a naked flame, killing 10 miners.
+On 10 September 1886, Bedminster's Dean Lane Colliery was the site of an explosion caused by firedamp, probably ignited by a naked flame, killing 10 miners.

 Between 1804 and 1809 the New Cut was excavated through the northern part of the parish from Temple Meads to Hotwells, providing a new course for the River Avon, enabling the original course to be held at a constant level so that shipping could stay afloat in Bristol Harbour, now known as the Floating Harbour.
 In addition to removing the tides, the new cut also helped with reducing silting in the harbour.

 In 1840 the shipbuilder Acramans, Morgan and Co opened the Bedminster Yard on the New Cut, to build a number of steam ships including two large vessels for the Royal Mail Steam Packet Company, the 2,000 tonne Avon and Severn in 1842.
 In 1862 John Payne Ltd took over the yard, then known as the Vauxhall Yard, and continued to build coastal cargo ships, and small craft such as tugs.
 They closed in 1925, and the site was taken over by Bristol Metal Welding and Spraying Company, who are still in business there today.